marcinklimek/interactive-tutorials/tutorials/learnpython.org/en/Welcome.md

-This site is generously supported by [DataCamp](https://datacamp.pxf.io/c/67577/1012793/13294?sharedId=learnpython.org).
-DataCamp offers online interactive [Python Tutorials](https://datacamp.pxf.io/c/67577/1012793/13294?sharedId=learnpython.org) for Data Science.
-Join **11 millions** other learners and get started learning Python for data science today!

-Good news!
-You can save 25% off your Datacamp annual subscription with the code [LEARNPYTHON23ALE25 - Click here to redeem your discount!](https://datacamp.pxf.io/Y9Nz7R)

 # Welcome

 Welcome to the LearnPython.org interactive Python tutorial.

 Whether you are an experienced programmer or not, this website is intended for everyone who wishes to learn the Python programming language.<br>

-You are welcome to join our group on <a href="http://www.facebook.com/groups/180708015327157/">Facebook</a> for questions, discussions and updates.

-After you complete the tutorials, you can get certified at [LearnX](https://www.learnx.org) and add your certification to your LinkedIn profile.

 Just click on the chapter you wish to begin from, and follow the instructions.
 Good luck!<br>